top of page

 People who reduce or stop benzodiazepines are often surprised by how intense withdrawal symptoms can feel.
 Sensations such as palpitations, dizziness, muscle tension, internal vibrations, breathing discomfort, or sensory sensitivity may appear suddenly and feel difficult to ignore.

-These experiences can be alarming, particularly when medical tests do not identify a clear disease process.
-Many individuals understandably wonder why their bodies seem to be producing such strong sensations.
+These experiences can be alarming, especially when medical tests do not identify a clear cause.
+Many people understandably wonder why their bodies seem to be producing such strong sensations.

-Understanding these symptoms begins with examining how the nervous system normally maintains physiologic stability.
+Understanding these symptoms begins with examining how the nervous system normally maintains stability.

 Inhibitory Balance in the Nervous System

-When benzodiazepines are used over extended periods, the nervous system gradually adapts to this enhanced inhibition.
-Neural circuits adjust receptor sensitivity and signaling balance so that overall activity can remain relatively stable.²
+When benzodiazepines are used over time, the nervous system gradually adapts to this increased inhibition.
+Neural circuits adjust so that overall activity can remain relatively stable.

-However, when the medication is reduced or discontinued, this balance temporarily shifts.
-Neural circuits that adapted to enhanced inhibition must adjust to a new regulatory environment, and during this transition inhibitory stability may be overall temporarily reduced.
+When the medication is reduced or stopped, this balance can temporarily shift.
+Neural circuits that adapted to the medication must adjust again, and during this transition, inhibitory stability may be reduced.

-Reduced inhibitory stability does not indicate brain damage.
-Instead, it reflects the nervous system adapting to a change in its signaling environment.
+Reduced inhibitory stability does not mean the brain is damaged.
+It reflects the nervous system adapting to a change in its signaling environment.

-When inhibitory stability decreases, brain circuits that regulate stress responses and physiologic regulation may show increased activity.³
+When inhibitory stability decreases, brain circuits that regulate the body can become more active.

-These circuits help coordinate arousal, vigilance, autonomic regulation, and the body’s responses to signals arising from internal organs and tissues.4
+These circuits help control arousal, alertness, autonomic regulation, and the body’s responses to signals from internal organs and tissues.

-When activity in these circuits increases, it can alter body processes such as heart rate, breathing, and muscle tone, generating stronger physiologic signals from organs and tissues throughout the body.
+When activity in these circuits increases, it can directly affect body processes such as heart rate, breathing, and muscle tone.

-The body constantly produces physiologic signals as part of normal regulation.
-Changes in heart rate, breathing, muscle activity, and sensory feedback occur continuously as the body maintains internal balance.
+The body constantly produces signals as part of normal function.
+Changes in heart rate, breathing, muscle activity, and sensory input occur continuously as the body maintains balance.

-These signals originate within normal physiologic systems, even though the sensations they produce may feel unfamiliar or intense.
+These signals originate within normal body systems, even though the sensations they produce may feel unfamiliar or intense.

 The Five-Axis Stress Biology Framework™

-Activation across these interacting systems can increase physiologic signaling throughout the body.
-These signals form the foundation for the processes explored in the following articles in this series, including how signals are sensed, interpreted, amplified, and eventually stabilized during recovery.
+These signals form the foundation for the processes explained in the following articles in this series, including how signals are sensed, amplified, evaluated, and gradually stabilized during recovery.

-Signals generated within body systems travel to the brain through specialized sensory pathways that continuously inform the brain about the body’s internal state.⁵
+Signals generated within body systems are sent to the brain through sensory pathways that monitor the body’s internal state.

 Diagram